rtnthakur/CVE/PHPGurukul/Time-Table-Generator-System/xss-injection.md

 ## Vulnerability Overview

-A Reflected Cross-Site Scripting (XSS) vulnerability was discovered in the `edit-profile.php` file of the **PHPGurukul Timetable Generator System Project in PHP v1.0**.
+A Reflected Cross-Site Scripting (XSS) vulnerability was discovered in the `profile.php` file of the **PHPGurukul Timetable Generator System Project in PHP v1.0**.
 This vulnerability allows remote attackers to execute arbitrary JavaScript code via the `adminname` POST request parameter.

 ---